Vorticity-induced effects from Wess-Zumino-Witten terms: WZW effective action with external fields

 Also, the $\theta\theta VA$ contribution arises not only from the fourth-order terms

 in expansion \eqref{GammaExp}, but also the third-order terms

 After simplification, the resulting effective action is

 up to first order in derivatives.
-Because this is one of the most involved calculation and the result plays a key role in the applications discussed in the next section, we provide some computational details in Appendix~\ref{app:deriv}.
+Because this is one of the most involved calculations and the result plays a key role in the applications discussed in the next section, we provide some computational details in Appendix~\ref{app:deriv}.

 Finally, the $\theta VAA$ contribution is also nonzero.
-Similar to the effective action~\eqref{GammaThetaThetaVA}, these come from the terms \eqref{Exp4thThetaThetaVA} where one of the $-\gamma^5\slashed{A}$ factors is replaced by $\ri m\gamma^5\theta$.
+It is obtained from terms \eqref{Exp4thThetaThetaVA} with one $\ri m\gamma^5\theta$ replaced by a $-\gamma^5\slashed{A}$ in each line such that each term is a distinct ordering of the external fields under the cyclicity of the trace.
 This piece of the effective action reads

 again up to first order in derivatives.

 Collecting all terms, the WZW effective action up to fourth order in $V_{\mu}$, $A_{\mu}$, and $\theta$ is

 In the above, we have performed the color trace, leaving only the flavor trace $\Tr_f$.
 Our result completely agrees with the full non-Abelian anomaly commonly used in ChPT \cite{Bijnens:1994qh,Maiani:1995ve,Kaiser_2000,Scherer:2002tk}.
 Typically, this effective action is written in terms of differential forms of the left- and right-handed gauge fields and field $U=\exp {(-\ri\theta)}$.
 It is uncommon to express the WZW term directly in terms of the vector, axial-vector fields and pseudoscalar fields (see Refs.~\cite{Kaiser_2000, Kaiser:2000ck, Fukushima:2012fg} for other examples).
 The general expression above thus serves as a useful compact form of the full effective action, particularly in contexts where the vector and axial-vector variables are more convenient.